johnmark13/lamina1-map-not-territory/documents/overview.md

 # Lamina1 - An Overview of Useful Things

-It's already a growing world, some creators creating for a year or more.
+It's already a growing world, some creators have been creating for a year or more.
 Here you will find the shortest of overviews and links to all key exciting things.

 ## Socials

+These are links to the verified Social Media accounts of Lamina1 itself, you will find some social media links for [Key People](#key-people) below.

 | Social        | Description                                  |
 | ------------- | -------------------------------------------- |